Working From Home: What if You Never Saw Your Colleagues in Person Again? - Slashdot

 4) Sit down with your laptop in your

+Of course all the nonsense about increased collaboration (and thus productivity) around open floor plans has been debunked.
+The reason upper management keeps doing it is because it is cheaper.
+Office floor space is expensive per sq ft.
+Most businesses lease office space, and do it in multi-year blocks.
+That's a nice hard, fixed expense every month and one you that can be difficult to change.

+Personal offices, even shared ones, are expensive per square foot.
+You have more wasted square footage with passa

-Depends on the job (Score:4, Insightful)
+Depends on the job (Score:5, Insightful)

 However, I can't imagine having something like a writers' room that works anywhere near as effectively if everyone is video conferencing in from home.
 Also anything that requires a lot of specialized and expensive equipment doesn't seem workable in that manner either.